 Hardware Requirement & Initial Setup

-You will need a hard drive of at least 256 GB with USB 3.0 support.
+You will need a hard drive with at least 256 GB of storage and USB 3.0 support.
 I use my Western Digital hard drive, and it works fine.
-However, if you are picking a new one, take one with high storage space and faster speed for performance.
+However, if you are picking a new one, take one with high storage space and a faster speed for performance.

 Setting up a new Hard Drive: